open-cloud/xos/docs/dev/xosgenx.md

 It is possible to run the xosgenx tool chain directly.
 This is useful, for example, when developing a new target.

-To do do, first setup the python virtual environment as described [here](local_env.md).
+To do do, first setup the python virtual environment as described in the [unit testing docs](unittest.md).
 Then drop an xproto file in your working directory.
 For example, you can copy-and-paste the following content into a file named `slice.xproto`:

 ```protobuf